-Rosa Productions is based in Oxford with associate producers around the UK.
-We are a team of creative broadcast, media and arts producers, directors and consultants led by Rosemary Richards.
+Rosa Productions has moved north and our office is now based in Kendal, Cumbria, with associate producers around the UK.
+We are a team of creative festival, broadcast, media and arts producers, directors and consultants led by Rosemary Richards.

 Ameneh is a Director of Rosa Productions – a producer of media, events, heritage projects and engagement projects.
 She has worked as a TV and communities project producer for the BBC and for many other production and community organisations.
 Ameneh has worked with Rosemary for many years on event and media production around the UK, often involving large scale community engagement, and leads on collaborative projects with our partner not-for-profit organisation Fete Day.